 Best of all, I do not think Wall Street yet appreciates the fact that Nokia has redefined itself.
-Although earnings growth fell this year, the stock looks poised to return to a path of earnings growth in the future.
-NOK currently trades at about 21 times earnings.
-However, Wall Street expects profits to grow by 38.5% next year.
-Over the next five years, they expect an average growth rate of 16.8%.
+Although NOK lost a small amount of money in 2018, the stock looks poised to return to a path of earnings growth in the future.
+NOK currently trades at about 14 times its estimated 2019 earnings.

 As of this writing, Will Healy did not hold a position in any of the aforementioned stocks.
 You can follow Will on Twitter at @HealyWriting.

 - 2 Toxic Pot Stocks You Should Avoid

 - 7 Strong Buy Stocks Top Investors Are Buying Now